ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 #### Privileged

-The privileged policy allows all of the above, but needs to be speciffically assign to a specific namespace.
+The privileged policy allows all of the above, but needs to be specifically assigned to a namespace.
-For example, the logging and monitoring namespaces, amongst others, are both allowed to run root container.
+For example, the logging and monitoring namespaces, amongst others, are both allowed to run root containers.

 ```yaml
 apiVersion: extensions/v1beta1